Guilherme-Natan/dotfiles/README.md

 ## My Favorite Features

 - `mg`, a custom zsh plugin that creates and reads custom man files.
 For more info, install it manually and run `mg -h`.
+- A wallpaper roulette for KDE, using a simples systemd timer.

 ## Requirements